eloj/lzw-eddy/README.md

-# Simple LZW (Lempel-Ziv-Welch) Compressor & Decompressor
+# Simple LZW (Lempel-Ziv-Welch) Library, Compressor & Decompressor

-A basic headerless LZW compressor and decompressor.
+A single-header library and basic headerless compressor and decompressor.
 Supports variable length codes between 9 and 12 bits per default, but the upper bound is a compile-time constant that can be adjusted between 9 and 16 bits.

-The algorithm implemented by this code was widely distributed in the old DOS days in places like [Dr.Dobbs](https://marknelson.us/posts/1989/10/01/lzw-data-compression.html) and a popular book on compression, probably due to its use in GIF.
+The algorithm implemented by this code was widely distributed in the old MS-DOS days in places like [Dr.Dobbs](https://marknelson.us/posts/1989/10/01/lzw-data-compression.html) and a popular book on compression, probably due to its use in GIF.
 This resulted in it being used in all sorts of places.

-Specifically this was written to be [bit-compatible with Puzznic](https://www.giantbomb.com/profile/eloj/blog/technical-notes-on-the-level-format-of-puzznic-for/114881/) (MS-DOS).
+Specifically the code in this repository was written to be [bit-compatible with Puzznic](https://www.giantbomb.com/profile/eloj/blog/technical-notes-on-the-level-format-of-puzznic-for/114881/) (MS-DOS), and as such does not represent an effort to write "the best" LZW codec.

 Code developed using the note "[LZW and GIF explained](https://www.eecis.udel.edu/~amer/CISC651/lzw.and.gif.explained.html)" by Steve Blackstock as a reference.